XVincentX/vscode-apielements/client/README.md

 * Press F5 in the server to debug and use the extension in the VS Host instance.

 ## Notes

-### Best parser selection
-As you might know, [Apiary](https://apiary.io) offers multiple parsers for API Elements which get updated multiple times per week.
-In order to decouple this extension from the "parsing service" itself, the mechanism to detect the parser to use is the following.

-This extension ships with [drafter.js](https://github.com/apiaryio/drafter.js) whose version can be determined looking at `package.json` of the `server` directory.
-The idea would be to update it everytime a new parser version comes out.

-However, I know this cannot be always possible.
-So, whenever this extension is started, it will try to

-1. Lookup for a local `drafter.js` version in your current workspace
-2. Lookup for a local [protagonist](https://github.com/apiaryio/protagonist) version in your current workspace.

-If neither one or the other is found, the extension will use its internal parser.

-In this way, you should be able to work with your preferred version without having to wait for update on my side.
-If a particular parser version breaks the extension, please file an issue.

 ### Symbol navigation
 Symbol navigation is strongly dependant on sourcemaps quality provided by the parser.